Telegram-Mini-Apps/telegram-apps/apps/docs/src/launch-parameters/init-data.md

 # Init data

-In the list of [launch parameters](./common-information.md), initialization data is located in the `tgWebAppData` parameter.
-They are a set of data mostly related to a specific user who launched the Mini App.
+In the list of [launch parameters](common-information), initialization data is located in the `tgWebAppData` parameter.
+It is a set of data mostly related to a specific user who launched the Mini App.

 A striking feature of init data is the fact that it can be used as an authentication or